Published: March 15, 2023 • Updated: May 01, 2023 • 4 min read

 Retros need action items; demand action.
 Here’s an example:

 If you aren’t assigning concrete tasks from the meeting, you’re doing it wrong.
 People don’t just want to be heard, although that is important.
-They need to believe that things can improve.
+They must believe that things can improve.
 To build that belief, you must take action.

-Start the next retro by reviewing the previous action items.
+Start the next retro by reviewing the action items from the previous retro.
 Did everyone do what was asked?
 Keep pushing until the answer is yes.

 💡Pro tip: take a picture of the retro board when you’re finished.
 It’s a snapshot in time and a record of the effort your team is investing to get better.